kiransreekanth/Recipo/README.md

 ### FrontEnd Integration

-1)Home page with text field to search recipes, seperate sections to add vegetarian and non-vegetarian recipes.
+-Home page with text field to search recipes, seperate sections to add vegetarian and non-vegetarian recipes.
-2)Login/Register button to redirect to login page.
+-Login/Register button to redirect to login page.
 If the user is not registered click the register here button which will redirect to new user registration page.
-3)When add recipe button is clicked, the page will redirect to a section to fill the recipe details.
+-When add recipe button is clicked, the page will redirect to a section to fill the recipe details.

 # Getting Started with Create React App